 However, the maintenance can also be a hassle, especially if you own a cigar lounge.
 Looking after commercial air cleaners for tobacco smoke can be a tedious job if not done correctly.Ensuring the entire cigar room is rid of polluted air sometimes begs the question, how do I clean a smoke eater filter properly?

 This article will show you the ins and outs of proper maintenance to keep your trusty smoke eater around for a long time.

 Cleaning the filter always depends on the type of smoke eater you own.
 It could vary from once a month to twice a month if you have particular filters, from the pre-filter, carbon filter, electronic cell, and the HEPA filter.
-The user manual also dictates specific protocols to maintain the smoke eater’s filter.
+The user manual also dictates specific protocols regarding how to clean the smoke eater filter and maintain it properly.

 There is a cover over the filter, which is removable using a screwdriver.
 The key is to remove all the smoke eater cells.
 Since the cells are made from aluminum and look like filters themselves, it’s essential to unhinge every screw gently since it could damage the filters upon lifting the cover if not done correctly.

 So exactly how do you clean the smoke eater filters?
 Here’s an important tip: clean it with the right solution in the right amounts!
 It’s the secret to sustaining its longevity.